-b.The European organisation IDNIYRA Europe Society e.V. (constitution on the web site) is made up of individual members or National Organisations represented by their National secretaries acting through its first and second chairmen, the Executive Board, the general meeting in the form of the European Governing Committee (National secretaries Meeting)
+b.
+The European Organization IDNIYRA Europe Society e.V.
+(Constitution on the web site) is made up of individual members or National Organizations represented by their National Secretaries acting through its First and Second Chairmen, the Executive Board, the General Meeting in the form of the European Governing Committee (National Secretaries' Meeting)